 As I gently lifted my belly to inspect it, I found blisters had formed where the surgical tape had been removed.

 I dug through my bag of toiletries, looking for something that might help.
 Neosporin maybe?
 Instead, I found perineal spray.
-I had no use for that.
+I rolled my eyes, that was useless.

 So what do you need for a C-section?
 (Hint: it isn’t Neosporin)